rizvifazi/Java/Aspire/Day - 21 Spring.md

 ```

-`@PropertySource` - used to read single property file with different name or in present different location
+`@PropertySource` - used to read ==single== property file with different name or in present different location
-`@PropertySources` - used to read multiple property file with different name or present in different location
+`@PropertySources` - used to read ==multiple== property file with different name or present in different location

+The above need to be implemented using `@Value` which may become hideous when the number of properties increases.
+Hence we could use
-`@ConfigurationProperties` - used to map entire properties in properties file to a separate java bean object
+`@ConfigurationProperties` - used to map entire properties in properties file to a separate j==ava bean object==

 # Lombok
 Lombok dependency - to reduce boilerplate code (ie) getter, setter, default constructor, parameterized constructor, toString(), equals(), hashCode(), logging

+> lombok needs to be configured in eclipse

-`student.properties`
+`student.properties` in src/main/ folder
 ```properties
 student.id=1000
 student.name=Ram